moonsaultco/moonsaultco.github.io/ux/index.md

 		<div class="name">Jason Kallas</div>
 	</div>
 	<div class="text">
-		John is a powerhouse Interaction Designer and industry expert.

-		<p>He is passionate, incredibly smart and has an innate sensitivity to what is and what is not useful.
+		“John is a powerhouse Interaction Designer and industry expert.
+He is passionate, incredibly smart and has an innate sensitivity to what is and what is not useful.
 I love that fact that John is always engaged and fighting for what is practical and just.
 His designs are clean and on the money.
-He really is relentless in his quest to improve our products and pioneer great solutions. </p>
+He really is relentless in his quest to improve our products and pioneer great solutions.”
 	</div>

 </div>